Nu2 Lupi: Properties

 Nu^{2} Lupi is barely observable with the naked eye in good observing conditions.
 It lies towards the bottom of Lupus near to the border with Norma and close to the galactic plane.

 At over 1.6 arcseconds per year, Nu^{2} Lupi has a particularly large proper motion.
 This indicates that the star is nearby, which was confirmed by Earth-based parallax measurements during the last century such as that of the Gliese Catalogue of Nearby Stars, measuring 63.1 ± 7.8 milli-arcseconds.
 The much more accurate space-based Hipparcos parallax of 67.51 ± 0.39 milli-arcseconds gives a distance of 48.3 ± 0.3 light-years, making Nu^{2} Lupi one of the closest G-type main-sequence stars to the Sun.
 As of 2023, the most precise parallax is 67.8467±0.0601 milli-arcseconds from Gaia DR3, corresponding to a distance of 48.07±0.04 light-years.

 Somewhat surprisingly, Nu^{2} Lupi also has a large radial velocity of -68.7 km/s.
 When combined with its large proper motion, it becomes apparent that the star is moving much faster through the galaxy than the Sun.
 This indicates that the star is a member of an older, higher-motion stellar population, which is confirmed by the star's position on the Toomre diagram with Nu^{2} Lupi showing kinematics of a thick disk star.
 This means that Nu^{2} Lupi must be considerably older than the Sun.
-An asteroseismic analysis of the star derive an age of 12 billion years, over twice the Solar age.
+An asteroseismic analysis of the star derives an age of around 12 billion years, almost 3 times the age of the sun.
 Nu^{2} Lupi is therefore probably one of the oldest stars in the solar neighbourhood.